uroy80/Codefest/README.md

-# Self-Service Data Tokenization Platform - Execution Plan
+# Self-Service Data Tokenization Platform

 ## Introduction
 With the increasing risk of data breaches and stricter compliance regulations, organizations need a **secure, scalable, and automated** way to protect sensitive information.
 This project aims to build a **Self-Service Data Tokenization Platform** that replaces sensitive data with non-sensitive tokens while maintaining usability for analytics and processing.